vnegrisolo/vnegrisolo.github.io/_posts/2016-07-05-configuring-rails-app.md

 categories: rails
 image: /images/spoon-1800x400.jpg
 ---

 There are a lot to consider when configuring a Rails application, such as **variables organization**, **environments**, **security credentials**, etc. Among so many different ways to do that I'm going to show my prefered way using what Rails has to offer with `config_for`.

 ### Organization

-Rails has a helper method to load a configuration file and it's very easy to use it: [config_for](http://api.rubyonrails.org/classes/Rails/Application.html#method-i-config_for):
+Rails has a helper method to load a configuration file and it's very easy to use it: [config_for][]:

 ```ruby
 # path: config/application.rb